-The cashless society may only be three years away in Australia.
-In Sweden, they’re on track to becoming the first.
+The cashless society may only be three years away in Australia, but in Sweden, they’re on track to becoming the first.

 The cashless society, for Australia and other nations, is a big plus for the governments.
 It means accounting for billions in lost tax revenue every year.
-Instead of paying cash-in-hand for a job, and pocketing the dollars if no receipt is required, by 2020, the option is likely to be defunct in Australia.
+Instead of paying cash-in-hand for a job, and pocketing the dollars if they require no receipt, by 2020, the option is likely to be defunct for Australian residents.

-The Reserve Bank intends on introducing new technology that will induce the Australian economy into a cashless one.
-The New Payment Platform (NPP) will allow instantaneous transfers of money between payer and payee, regardless if they’re members of different banks.
+The Reserve Bank intends to introduce a new technology that will induce the Australian economy into a cashless one.
+The New Payment Platform (NPP) will allow instantaneous transfers of money between payer and payee, regardless of whether they’re members of different banks.

 Although the NPP is favorable for the governments and offers an easy tap-and-go for customers, is a cashless society all that it’s cracked up to be?

-If you examine Greece’s economic crisis early last year, where its citizens could only withdraw up to sixty euro a day – no matter the account balance – a cashless society would have given the government far greater control.
-For those who had the cash bundle hidden under the mattress; it gave them a buffer, albeit small.
-In a cashless society one wouldn’t have the luxury of a hundred twenties for the rainy day – they wouldn’t be granted such freedoms as savings anonymity.
+If you examine Greece’s economic crisis early last year, where its citizens could only withdraw up to sixty euro a day no matter the account balance, a cashless society would have given the government far greater control.
+For those who had the cash bundle hidden under the mattress, it gave them a buffer, albeit small.
+In a cashless society one wouldn’t have the luxury of a hundred twenties for the proverbial rainy day—they wouldn’t be granted such freedoms as savings anonymity.

 A cashless society means the government can track every single cent in the country.
 It can track your spending habits, your savings, and where you last parked your car.
-It will know when you’re flush with money and when you’re broke – and when they call for your tax bill, they can freeze your accounts until you pay it.
+It will know when you’re flush with money and when you’re broke—and when they call for your tax bill, they can freeze your accounts until you pay it.
 Worse case scenario, if a country goes broke, there will be no cash flow.
 No money for its citizens.
 Nothing.
+Nada.
+Zip.